AriFordsham/GHCWiki/simd.md

 The calling convention needs to be extended to take into account the primitive vector types.
 We have to decide if vectors should be passed in registers or on the stack and how to handle vectors that do not match the native vector register size.

-For efficiency it is desirable to make use of vector registers in the calling convention.
+For efficiency it is highly desirable to make use of vector registers in the calling convention.
 This can be significantly quicker than copying vectors to and from the stack.

 Within the same overall CPU architecture, there are several sub-architectures with different vector capabilities and in particular different vector sizes.
 The x86-64 architecture supports SSE2 vectors as a baseline which includes pairs of doubles, but the AVX extension doubles the size of the vector registers.
 Ideally when compiling for AVX we would make use of the larger AVX vectors, including passing the larger vectors in registers.